 No. Action Lead & Partner(s) Timeframe S/M/L 5 Increase the resilience of Monaghan County Council buildings and housing stock through: • the identification and assessment of the integrity of old and derelict buildings to reduce the threats posed. • the assessment of buildings occupied and owned by Monaghan County Council after extreme events to ensure structural integrity Corporate assets Short-Medium 6 Apply a robust risk assessment to Local Authority housing stock to identify and protect against the impacts of climate change and mitigate against service disruption.
 Housing Section.
-Short 7 Review ways to improve house building and maintenance plan standards to reduce the impacts of climate change on occupants.
-This may include: Exploring the need and benefit of updating or installing new technologies in new builds and when retrofitting including Energy efficient technology Water harvesting systems Plumbing technology Cooling systems Assessing the need to increase repair standards and maintenance frequency to mitigate against the expected increase in structure deterioration during extreme events and expected plant growth during growing season.
-Housing Section Short
+Short 7 Review ways to improve house building and maintenance plan standards to reduce the impacts of climate change on occupants taking into consideration the proposed Public Sector Decarbonisation Strategy.
+This may include: - Assessing the need to increase repair standards and maintenance frequency to mitigate against the expected increase in structure deterioration during extreme events and expected plant growth during growing season. - Exploring the need and benefit of updating or installing new technologies in new builds and when retrofitting including energy efficient technology, water harvesting systems, plumbing technology, and heating and cooling systems Housing Section Short